angqixing96/blockchaindao/README.md

-# blockchaindao
+# Blockchain and DAO
-Web3 Code and Blockchain Mechanics
+Web3 Code and relations to DAO

-Web 3
+With blockchain technology, Decentralised Autonomous Organisations will use blockchain governance system to democratise decision-making, management, and entity ownership